microsoftgraph/msgraph-community-samples/samples/flow-apponly-rest/README.md

 ## Installation / Working Instructions

-> Create three Flows using the three templates in this order:
-> 1. SampleSyncMSGraphGroupsToSPList.zip
-> 2. SampleMSGraphGroupsListener.zip
-> 3. SampleMSGraphGroupsSubscriber.zip

-These set up a severless chain of MS Flows running forever listening to group change events in the tenant and synchronizing them to a SP List.

 A SharePoint list with at least Title and groupId field would be needed for the Sync Flow to be properly setup - when flow is configured, the missing columns are dropped.

 * Title (single line text)